Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Conclusions

 \section{Conclusions}

-Here we have addressed the idea of generalizing Jacobson's formalism \cite{Jacobson:1995ab} to a general non-Riemannian spacetime.
+Here, we have addressed the idea of generalizing Jacobson's formalism \cite{Jacobson:1995ab} to a general non-Riemannian spacetime.
 By employing two simple hypotheses: i) that the spacetime is described by a smooth manifold $\mathcal{M}$ with affine and metric structures and ii) that the gravitational interaction has an intimate relation to the thermodynamics' laws, we have found a selected family of gravitational theories.
 This family includes GR, if $\mathcal{M}$ is Riemannian, but does not include the EC theory, if the affine structure of $\mathcal{M}$ is such that the connection is asymmetric but compatible with the metric structure.
 The number of members in this family is infinite for each of the cases considered, so we have combined Jacobson's thermodynamic approach with the Lanczos-Lovelock hypotheses \cite{Lanczos:1932fxw,Lanczos:1938sf,Lovelock:1969vyr,Lovelock:1970zsf,Lovelock:1971yv,Lovelock:1972vz} in the hope of significantly reducing this number.
-The results are particularly appealing: whereas GR and the theory derivable from the action in Eq. (\ref{newtheoryot}) are the only ones that remain if just curvature or both curvature and torsion are present, respectively, there is no way to consistently merge the Jacobson's approach and the Lanczos-Lovelock hypotheses when non metricity shows up.
+The results are particularly appealing: whereas GR and the theory derivable from the action in Eq. (\ref{newtheoryot}) are the only ones that remain if just curvature or both curvature and torsion are present, with $\mathcal{T} \equiv \tau$, respectively, there is no way to consistently merge the Jacobson's approach and the Lanczos-Lovelock hypotheses when non metricity shows up, up to the hypotheses that $\mathcal{T} \equiv \tau$ and that no dilatation density is present, or when just curvature and torsion are present and $\mathcal{T} \equiv \Sigma$.
 Of course, GR is also derivable from the action in Eq. (\ref{newtheoryot}) in the limit when $T = 0$.
 Such an action is a slight deviation from the Einstein-Hilbert action that involves a quadratic term in the torsion vector; we, therefore, can conclude that the Ockham's razor philosophy seems to be operating at a fundamental level and, in consequence, {\em Nature would have selected one of the simplest gravitational actions and would have preferred a connection compatible with the metric structure}.